Awards & Recognitions

 Andrew (Andy) Goodman was a Freedom Summer volunteer, who traveled to Mississippi in 1964 to register Black Americans to vote.
 On his first day, the Ku Klux Klan murdered Andy and two other civil rights workers, James Chaney and Michael Schwerner.

 Click here to read more about Andy.

 Where is The Andrew Goodman Foundation located?

 The Andrew Goodman Foundation’s main office is located in Upper Saddle River, NJ.
-Our office supports programming on 59 campuses within 24 states and Washington D.C.
+Our office supports programming on 80 campuses in 25 states and Washington D.C.

 Click here to learn more about Andrew Goodman Vote Everywhere.